anandaroop/Leaflet.help/README.md

 ### Customizing the design

 Leaflet.help's appearance is specified almost entirely in CSS.
 Feel free to customize it for your purposes.
-The SASS source file is included in this repository, for easier generation of the CSS stylesheet.
+A [SASS](sass-lang.com) source file is included in this repository, for easier generation of the CSS stylesheet.